BSc Pharmacology: Career, Course, Skills, Scope, Options, Outlook, Challenges

 • Pharmaceutical Sciences: This degree program focuses on the scientific and technical aspects of drug development, including formulation, delivery, and testing.

-• Toxicology: This degree program focuses on the harmful effects of drugs and other substances on living organisms, as well as methods for assessing and mitigating risk.
+• Toxicology: This degree program focuses on the harmful effects of drugs and other substances on living organisms and methods for assessing and mitigating risk.

 • Biology: This degree program provides a broad foundation in the life sciences, including courses in cellular and molecular biology, genetics, and physiology.